Irish History Online Scope and aims

 Irish History Online provides listings of books and articles dealing with Irish history of any period from early historic times to the present.
 It is a guide to the work of historians rather than to original sources, unless they have been edited and republished by historians.

 Irish History Online lists monographs, editions, articles from international, national and local history journals, and essays in collective volumes.
 It provides indexes of subjects, places and people.
 Its strength lies in its near comprehensive coverage of publications since the 1930s.
 It includes not just monographs, editions and journal articles, but also provides comprehensive bibliographic coverage of the individual chapters in edited books, conference proceedings and essay collections.

 Selected material from electronic databases and electronic-only journals is being incorporated.

-In a significant new development, work is currently underway (2018-2020) inputting data on theses on Irish history that were completed since the 1930s.
+In a significant new development, work was undertaken in 2018 and 2019 inputting data on theses on Irish history that were completed since the 1930s.
 This is a work-in-progress and the thesis listings are not yet complete.